Starch

 Projects that explore starch

 Plants store energy as starch in foods like rice and potatoes.
-When iodine solution touches starch, it turns dark brown or blue-black — making it a simple detector for hidden starch in everyday kitchen foods.
-That color change reveals which samples, like raw potato and flour, hold stored plant energy, and which, like butter and meat, hold none at all.
+When iodine solution touches starch, it turns dark — a simple color change that reveals which foods hold this stored plant energy.